 If there is no fire extinguisher or fire blanket in the kitchen, ask your landlord for one.

-By law, all furniture must be fire resistant and will have a label to prove it.
+By law, all furniture, manufactured after 1st January 1950, must be fire resistant and will have a label to prove it.
 Check that it is there.
 Keep an eye out for dodgy wiring and unsafe electrical points.
 Do not place candles near curtains or other flammable objects.
 Remember to blow them out before you go to bed.

-You can also contact Environmental Health.
+You can contact Environmental Health.
 They can check that the appliances are safe and also have the power to serve legal notices on the landlord to have a full service carried out.
 They can report landlords to the Health & Safety Executive (HSE) for not carrying out their legal obligations.
-The HSE have the power to instigate criminal proceedings against the landlord.

 Studentpad is the number one platform for student accommodation.
 Find student rooms in your city with our modern, fast, and user-friendly databases for student housing.

 We currently serve over 100 higher education institutions throughout the UK and counting.
 Whether you are looking for rooms in private student houses, on-campus, or your own flat, you’ll find it on your local studentpad site.